What Temperature Do I Bisque Fire Pottery Clay To?

 What Temperature Is Used for Bisque Firing?

-Some potters do bisque fire to a lower temperature of 1728 ℉ (942 ℃) Cone 08 with good results.
-This may require test firing or making your own glazes.
+Some potters bisque fire at a lower temperature of 1728 ℉ (942 ℃), Cone 08, with good results.
+This may require test-firing or making your own glazes.

 What Is the Difference Between Cone 06 Firing and Cone 04 Bisque Firing?

 One of the main purposes of bisque firing is to make the glaze application easier.
 The difference between Cone 06 and Cone 04 is in the strength and porousness of the ceramic material.
-This can be an important distinction to make when deciding what temperature to use for bisque firing.
+This can be an important distinction to make when deciding on the temperature for bisque firing.

 Cone 06 Bisque Firing